ichar/hexlet_fizzbuzz/README.md

 -->
 --> start and finish should be an integer>=0, by default 0.
 -->
---> For tests run -t (module inner tests) or poetry branch from the root-pakage directory:
+--> For tests run -t (module inner tests) or poetry branch from the root-package directory:
 -->      poetry run pytest -s
 ```
 ###**Usage options:**